Sunk Cost Fallacy – Definition, Meaning & Examples

 • Commitment bias

-Origin of the sunk cost autumnacy
+Origin of the sunk cost fallacy

-The sunk cost autumnacy is typically attributed to the psychologists Hal Arkes and Catherine Blumer, who conducted a seminal study on the topic in 1985.
+The sunk cost fallacy is typically attributed to the psychologists Hal Arkes and Catherine Blumer, who conducted a seminal study on the topic in 1985.
 Their research paper, titled “The Psychology of Sunk Cost,” published in the Journal of Behavioural Decision-Making, is considered a foundational work in understanding this cognitive bias.

-Psychology behind the sunk cost autumnacy
+Psychology behind the sunk cost fallacy

 Loss aversion